Supposeduck30/NeuralNetwork2.0/README.md

 # Neural Network 2.0
-This neural network does the same thing as the other neural netowrk I made, but this one is more accurate.
+This neural network does the same thing as the other neural network I made, but this one is more accurate.

 ## How to run
 - Make sure you have python installed